PFKimmerle/Substack/Web_Development/README.md

 ### Slimeogotchi
 A virtual pet simulator built with Python and tkinter, allowing players to care for and interact with their own digital pet through various activities like feeding, cleaning, and playing.

+### World Reach
+An interactive dashboard that lets users browse countries by region, population, and language.
+Built using JavaScript and the REST Countries API.

 ## Getting Started

 To get started with any of the projects in this folder: